solworktech/trackz/README.md

 you have that in mind, know that I do not like you.
 To put it mildly.**

 ## How does it work?

 Trackz makes use of [devilspie 2](https://github.com/jessp01/devilspie2/tree/get-process-owner) to set up hooks for window focus and window name/title changes.
 These events are then inserted into an SQLite3 DB, allowing you to query it for time spent in a given app/tab/window.
 Of course, the data can then also be visualised or exported to CSV, etc.

+Because the process name, application name, window title and the exact time the window was in focus are all recorded, you can perform granular queries.
+For example, how long was spent:

+- talking to Jim on Slack yesterday?
+- on the "Project X" channel this week?
+- editing spreadsheets in LibreOffice?
+- editing annoying.cvs specifically?
+- in apps (browser, LibreOffice, terminal, VIM, whatever) where the window title included "Project Z"?

+**Pro tips**

+- If, like me, you do a lot of work in the terminal, be sure to set custom titles to your tabs to denote what you're working on (i.e: "project X, component Z", "git clone", etc)
+- If you want your reports to include time spent away from the machine, you can use a util like `gxmessage`, for example, to record a lunch break, invoke: `gxmessage --title "Food run" "Let's see how long this takes..."` before you leave and close it when you return

+**Notes**

-**Note: the above GIT repo is a fork of the original [devilspie2](https://www.nongnu.org/devilspie2/).
+- the above GIT repo is a fork of the original [devilspie2](https://www.nongnu.org/devilspie2/).
 The code in the `get-process-owner` branch of this fork is needed to support logging the process owner (pull submitted upstream [here](https://github.com/dsalt/devilspie2/pull/39))**

-**Note II: Trackz was tested predominantly on Debian GNU/Linux but should work on any system where Devilspie 2 and SQLite3 can run.**
+- Trackz was tested predominantly on Debian GNU/Linux but should work on any system where Devilspie 2 and SQLite3 can run.

 ## Installation and setup